 - There are no timeouts in group matches, but there will be periodic score checks

-The complete IPNCT rules (PDF) from 2018 are available; there may be minor changes made for 2019.
+The complete IPNCT rules (PDF) are available; there are minor changes from 2018.

 In general terms, this tournament is open to all students in grade 12 or below from any kind of school anywhere in the world.
 Players with special eligibility circumstances may e-mail firstname.lastname@example.org for a ruling on their situations.

 There is no qualification procedure for the Individual Player National Championship Tournament.
 NAQT welcomes all players who want to see how their knowledge, anticipation, and buzzer speed stack up against the very best.

 The IPNCT will have two divisions, one for high school players (grades 9–12) and one for middle school players (grades 8 and below).